-Basically, leaving simple spelling, grammar, and formatting errors in your manuscripts is setting yourself up for a completely preventable tragedy.
+If you’re not editing writing, then you’re probably leaving simple spelling, grammar, and formatting errors in your manuscript.
+The simple truth is that you’re setting yourself up for a completely preventable tragedy.
 And what am I always talking about?
 Giving yourself a stronger shot at success.
 The two don’t go hand-in-hand.

-Though I am primarily a developmental book editor, I offer proofreading and line editing services with each of my manuscript critiques.
+Though I am primarily a developmental book editor, I offer proofreading and line editing services with each manuscript critique.